 Incorporation steps of a company in Croatia

-The registration of a company in Croatia has been simplified in recent years, allowing local and foreign investors to incorporate faster the business they want to start in this country.
+has been simplified in recent years, allowing local and foreign investors to incorporate faster the business they want to start in this country.
 Once the Articles of Association are submitted and accepted, the minimum share capital needs to be deposited in a local bank account.
 Then, the registration for tax purposes and social contributions needs to be considered.
 Also, applying for the Croatian Pension Insurance Fund is mandatory.

 The next step is to obtain the company seal before starting the activities on the Croatian market.
 One of our lawyers in Croatian can provide complete legal support if you are interested in opening a company in this country.
 They can handle all the incorporation formalities and they can represent your company in Croatia.